-4. If the Ordinance is approved and a Host has pre-existing bookings on a Hosting Platform, what happens to those bookings?
+4. If a Host has pre-existing bookings on a Hosting Platform, what happens to those bookings?

 After the effective date of the Ordinance, all STRs must be in compliance with the requirements.
-The anticipated effective date is January 2024.
-Once the Board adopts the Ordinance, there will be a six-month implementation period for the TTC to hire staff and implement an online STR registration system.
+The anticipated effective date is October 2024.

-5. Will the Ordinance be placed on the ballot to be voted on?
+5. Was the Ordinance placed on the ballot to be voted on?

-No. The Ordinance does not require voter approval pursuant to the authority vested in the County by the California Constitution.
-The Ordinance will be presented to the Board for consideration at a public hearing, where all interested constituents may share their comments on the Ordinance.
+No. The Ordinance did not require voter approval pursuant to the authority vested in the County by the California Constitution.
+The Ordinance was presented to the Board for consideration at a public hearing, where all interested constituents shared their comments on the Ordinance.